BioKIC/symbiota-docs/content/coll_manager/upload/links/_index.en.md

 A template for this upload type can be found here[LINK].

-The required fields for this upload type are (1) an identifier for the occurrence (subject) you are linking to (occurrenceID, catalog number, and/or other catalog number), (2) association type (selected from the pulldown menu), and (3) resourceUrl.
-The resourceUrl should be a link to the external resource that you would like associated with your records.
+The required fields for this upload type are (1) a subject identifier for the occurrence you are linking to (occurrenceID, catalog number, and/or other catalog number), (2) association type (selected from the pulldown menu in the portal), (3) relationships type (selected from the pulldown menu in the portal), and (4) resourceUrl.
+The resourceUrl should be a link to the external resource that you would like to be associated with your records.

+Optional fields include accordingTo, basisOfRecord, establishedDate, identifier, notes, object identifier (catalog number, occurrenceID, or occid), relationshipID, subType, or verbatimSciname.

 #### "Occurrence - Externally Managed" Uploads